TriangulumDesire/ImprovedItemInfo/README.md

 It is a spiritual successor to [ItemStats+](https://github.com/Xahlicem/XItemStats) (by Xahlicem) rewritten completely from scratch.

-Has cross-mod support with Clicker Class and Calamity.
+This mod should work with all modded items, and it has cross-mod support with Clicker Class and Calamity.
+Thorium bard and healer support is planned.

+If you have anything you wish to contribute or want to fork this mod, you're more than welcome to.

+## Localisation.
 Supported languages:
 * English
+* Chinese (Simplified)
+* French
 * German
 * Russian
-* Chinese (Simplified)

 Language translations might not be 100% accurate.
 Please report any incorrect translations as an issue.

-If you have anything you wish to contribute or want to fork this mod, you're more than welcome to.
+Translation credits:
+* French: @Xenophact

 ## To do.
 * Localisation for the remaining languages.